-Something of a gamechanger was announced today, when the team behind the Linux OS JingOS also announced that they will launch a Linux tablet soon by the name JingPad A1.
+Something of a gamechanger was announced today, when the team behind the Linux OS JingOS also announced that they will launch a Linux tablet in September by the name JingPad A1.

 This will then be the world’s first consumer level Linux tablet, which should help to demystify Linux as an operating system, and make it more appealing and or accessible to everyone.
 JingOS can of course be installed on many tablets that just run Windows today, for anyone who’s interested in just trying out the operating system.